 Use acoustic ceiling insulation inside your ceiling voids to reduce airborne sounds

-Whether you are insulating an existing ceiling or soundproofing a new build using an acoustic insulation slab between the joists is essential to achieve the required levels of soundproofing.
+Whether you are insulating an existing ceiling or soundproofing a new build use acoustic ceiling insulation slab between the joists to achieve the required levels of soundproofing.
 Do not use thermal insulation rolls for this as they are low in density which means they will not block and absorb the airborne sounds.